rovis43/demo-repo/README.md

 # Demo
 Some plain text as an example.

 ## Important
 It's okay to commit changes.

 ## Git from vscode
 Cool, man.

+## Not using the synced version of VSCode
+Using SSH it's not easy.